Soft Tissue Sarcomas Diagnosis

 Before you have imaging or biopsies, your doctor will perform a thorough physical examination and ask you about your medical history.

-Sarcoma Imaging Studies at Wake Forest
+Sarcoma Imaging Studies

 In general, imaging studies are painless procedures.
 They may cause slight discomfort because you often have to lie very still, which can sometimes take up to an hour.